 “The information is meant to serve a variety of purposes,” Westhoff said.
 “It’s a broad-brush, big picture look at agriculture.
 Our goal is to give a general view of what the next 10 years look like.”

-The full U.S. Baseline Outlook will be available today at noon CST on FAPRI’s website.
+The full U.S. Baseline Outlook is available on FAPRI’s website.